Pedro Rodríguez (racing driver): Career

 Pedro Rodríguez second place, 20 June 1971 North Holland, Zandvoort.
 This would be the last podium for Rodríguez who would die 21 days later.

 Reentering F1 in the British Grand Prix, Rodríguez matched teammate Amon's pace in practice and led Amon by a whisker in the race.
 The uncompetitive 312s ran midfield until Rodríguez's car broke and Amon's engine blew for the second race in a row.
 Given the hopelessness of the 312 V12, the frustration of his drivers, and the slow progress with getting the new flat-12 F1 car ready, Enzo Ferrari would rather have run two Italian drivers for the rest of the season, but the Brambilla brothers, Vittorio and Ernesto, proved too slow.
 So, Ferrari ran Rodríguez in the last four races of the season, in NART American racing colours for the North American races, but still, effectively, as a Ferrari works team.
 All in all, Rodríguez managed a fourth place in 1968; sixth in 1964, 1967 and 1970; and seventh in 1965 and 1969; while retiring in 1963 and 1966; in his eight home races in Mexico, but Ferrari didn't offer him a ride for 1970.

 BRM only offered him a ride in 1970 after John Surtees decided to leave to set up his own team at the last minute.
 For most of 1970, Stanley clearly favoured Jackie Oliver as number one driver, perhaps partly in response to Stewart's opinion of Rodríguez and possibly because of his "old-boys' club" of Englishmen at the team.
 At Francorchamps, Rodríguez won with his BRM P153 over the new March of Chris Amon by just 1.1 seconds and with an average speed of 149.94 mph (241.31 km/h), then the highest average speed in the history of F1, Jean-Pierre Beltoise got the third place in a Matra.

 The power of the V12 engines was particularly suited to the fast circuits with few really slow corners, such as Francorchamps, Monza, and to a degree Brands Hatch and the Nürburgring, and that was usually the case with the BRM, Matra, and Weslake engined cars.
-A strong drive at Circuit Mont-Tremblant saw him finish 4th.
-Only the need to pit in the last laps for fuel robbed him of a victory at Watkins Glen, the highest paying event of the year at the time (US$50,000).The winner was Emerson Fittipaldi, who won his first race in F1.
+A drive at Circuit Mont-Tremblant saw him finish fourth.
+The need to pit in the last laps for fuel prevented him from winning at Watkins Glen, the highest paying event of the year at the time (US$50,000).The winner was Emerson Fittipaldi, who won his first race in F1.

-After many years racing for Ferrari in the World Championship of Makes for sports cars, he signed for JW-Gulf-Porsche in 1970 and over the next two years won eight races driving a Porsche 917, contributing to Porsche winning in the World Sportscar Championship.
+After many years racing for Ferrari in the World Championship of Makes for sports cars, Rodríguez signed for JW-Gulf-Porsche in 1970 and over the next two years won eight races driving a Porsche 917, contributing to Porsche winning in the World Sportscar Championship.

-Rodríguez developed into one of the sport's great all-rounders, racing CanAm, NASCAR, rallies and even becoming North American Ice Racing champion in 1970, invited by the Alaska Sports Car Club from Anchorage, the race was in Sand Lake.
+Rodríguez competed in multiple motorsport disciplines, including Can-Am, NASCAR, and rallying.
+In 1970, he also won a North American ice racing championship in an event held at Sand Lake, after being invited by the Alaska Sports Car Club in Anchorage.